cheminfo/roc-eln-docker/faq.md

 By default the docker nginx-proxy listen to port 4444.
 You should add in `/etc/httpd/conf.d` a proxy to this port.

-NEVER put a ServerAlias !!!!
-Because the authentication is valid only from one domain.
+NEVER put a `ServerAlias` because the authentication is valid only from one domain.

 `vi /etc/httpd/conf.d/eln.conf`